daniells/Fnord-O-Meter/README.md

 The #memes channel on DALnet was once a hotbed of bizzare ideas.
 One we actually followed through was the Fnord-O-Meter, specced by channel users and written by yegs.

-The date on a copy of a copy of a copy of the original page is 1/5/2007, and that seems miraculously right.
+The date on 5th-gen copy of the original html file is 1/5/07.
+Miraculously, that sounds right.

 There was an early version of a jQuery-based Fnord-O-Meter in 2011 or so, but that code was lost.
-This is also sort of a do-over of the AJAXY upgrade.
+This is a do-over-do-better of the AJAXish upgrade.

 ##### Planned Features